We Love to Dance

-If you think you’re ready for Dance 2, please speak to your instructor or check out our Auditions page.
+If you think you’re ready for Dance 2, please speak to your instructor or check out our Advancement page.

-In Dance 2, you’ll encounter more challenging patterns.
+In Dance 2, you’ll encounter more challenging patterns to the dances covered in Dance 1.
 You will work on improving your lead and follow skills and pay more attention to footwork, leg and hip action, rise & fall, posture, frame, and styling.
 Your technical abilities gain more definition.
 This class covers a lot of material and information so we encourage you to learn within this level for at least two years.
 Don’t worry about getting bored though – the patterns change from year to year to enhance your repertoire while solidifying your technique.